 Who needs a visitor visa?

-Be able to convince an immigration officer that you will leave Canada when your visit is over
+Be able to convince an immigration officer that you will leave Canada when your visit is over; and

 Have enough money to support your during your stay

-It’s important to note that you might also need to provide a medical exam and/or a letter of invitation from someone who lives in Canada.
+You might also need to provide a medical exam and/or a letter of invitation from someone who lives in Canada.
+You will also need to submit biometrics with your application for security purposes and to verify your identity.

 There are two methods of submitting your application for a Visitor Visa or TRV.
 You can submit a paper application in person, or a digital application online.
 Here are the basic steps and requirements: